ihorsha/office-app/README.md

+# Purpose

+This is the Office App developed for educational purposes, aimed at students learning Python, JavaScript, and Django.
+It is production-ready and available for free use within organizations as part of their internal digital tools and technological ecosystem.

 # Office App

 Office App is a web application helping employees of the specific company which uses the hybrid workplace model to quickly reserve desks and rooms in the office.